KWDB/docs/en/sql-reference/ddl/relational-db/relational-database.md

 - Create a database using the `IF NOT EXISTS` keyword.

-    This example creates a database named `db1`, which has already exists.
+    This example creates a database named `db1`, which has already existed.
 The system fails to create the database without returning an error.

     ```sql
     CREATE DATABASE IF NOT EXISTS db1;